EarthScope/rover/docs/commands.md

 Queries the availability service and compares these data with the local repository's index using maximal timespans across quality and sample rates.
 A list of requested data available at the server that are not present in the local repository is returned to the user.

 File arguments must only contain a list of text strings following the pattern `net sta loc cha YYYY-MM-DDThh:mm:ss YYYY-MM-DDThh:mm:ss` where the first date-string occurs prior to the second date-string.
 Wild cards of `*` or `?` are accepted to partially or fully replace `net`, `sta`, `loc`, `cha` arguments.
 Starttime and endtime arguments cannot be assigned as a wildcard.
-One or more `net`, `sta`, `loc`, `cha` input arguments must be provided; missing values are taken as wildcards.
+For non-file arguments one or more `net`, `sta`, `loc`, `cha` input arguments must be provided; missing values are taken as wildcards.